AS-kilta/uudempiAS/english/guild.md

 * **Telegram:** Common discussion channels are maintained in [Telegram](https://telegram.org).
 There are channels for common discussion as well as for different topics, such as studies or sports activities.
 In addition, there is a channel for official discussion about the guild called AivanVirallinen.
 * **Discussion forum:** The discussion forum is hosted at [forum.as.fi](https://forum.as.fi).
 It's mainly used for official discussion about the guild meetings and elections.

 In addition, there is a bulletin board for board's announcements and a place for posters in ASki.
 You can find the links for the discussion channels from the Weekly Newsletters or by asking about them from the Head of Communications.
-Contact information for the Board can be found from [the bottom of this page](#board).
+Contact information for the Board can be found from [the end of this page](#board).

 ## ASki